Ladies,

 The Most Feminine t-shirts

-Wear elevated t-shirts that don’t have the jersey ribbing on the neckline.
-Feminine t-shirts have smooth fabric that drapes nicely and is good for tucking in or wearing out.
-Elbow length sleeves, square necklines, scoop neckline, crew neckline, high-low hemline and tulip hemline.
+Wear elevated t-shirts as opposed to the plain boxy style of t-shirt that men wear.
+Elbow length sleeves, square necklines, crew neckline, high-low hemline and tulip hemline.
 These are t-shirt styles that look distinctly feminine.

 Distinctly Feminine Fashion Features

-There are many distinctly feminine styles that will make any woman look feminine: peplum style tops, puffed sleeves, feminine fabrics (prints & colors), belted coats that highlight an hourglass shape, more delicate shoes as opposed to clunky shoes.
+There are many distinctly feminine styles that will make any woman look feminine: peplum style tops, puffed sleeves, feminine fabrics (prints & colors), belted coats that highlight an hourglass shape, feminine hats and gloves, etc.

 Our design is to be feminine to the glory of God.
 Embrace being a woman and dress yourself with dignity and grace.